 - Cash Payment – You can come up with the cash to exercise the options.
 This would include covering any costs to acquire the stock.

-- Cashless Exercise – Some employers allow you to exercise your options and your employer sells just enough of the stock to cover the costs you incurred to acquire the stock.
+- Cashless Exercise – Some employers allow you to exercise your options, and your employer sells just enough of the stock to cover the costs you incurred to acquire the stock.

-- You can sell all the shares you exercise at the going market price, which means you won’t have any ongoing exposure to any stock price volatility and you won’t have to come up with the upfront cash for any transaction costs when you exercise.
+- You can sell all the shares you exercise at the going market price, which means you won’t have any ongoing exposure to any stock price volatility, and you won’t have to come up with the upfront cash for any transaction costs when you exercise.
 However, the tax implications may not be beneficial, depending on your unique situation.

 How to Calculate What Your Stock Options Might Be Worth

-There is a relatively simple way to determine what your stock options are worth: if the stock is worth $25/share, and your strike price is $20, then your options will be worth $5 each.
+There is a relatively simple way to determine what your stock options are worth: If the stock is worth $25/share, and your strike price is $20, then your options will be worth $5 each.

 How Are Stock Options Taxed?

-There are two types of stock options – ISOs (Incentive Stock Options) and NSOs (non-qualifies or nonstatutory stock options).
+There are two types of stock option: ISOs (Incentive Stock Options) and NSOs (non-qualifies or nonstatutory stock options).
 The main difference is how they are taxed.
 With NSOs, you incur a tax bill when you exercise your options.
 The difference between the fair market value (FMV) and the exercise price is subject to regular income tax for the year.
 When you sell the shares, any additional gain is taxed at long-term capital gains.

 ISOs, on the other hand, aren’t taxed right at exercise.
 Instead, you’re taxed on ISOs when you eventually sell your shares.
 However, to qualify for the treatment as capital gains tax on a standard tax return, you must hold the shares two years from grant and one year from exercise (if you don’t meet this requirement, then the sale will be treated as a disqualifying disposition).
 If these dates are met and the value of the stock increases, you’ll only owe long-term capital gains tax when you sell.

-Keep in mind — tax treatment of options can be complex, and how and when you decide to exercise and sell will be highly dependent on your unique situation.
+Keep in mind that tax treatment of options can be complex, and how and when you decide to exercise and sell will be highly dependent on your unique situation.
 Contact your financial advisor or tax professional for specific guidance.

 As with any form of employee equity compensation, it’s important to have a holistic understanding of what your stock options are worth and how they fit into your diversified portfolio.
 You’re putting yourself into a bit of a speculative position when it comes to stock options, so we usually recommend that clients work closely with their financial advisor when evaluating their strategies with stock options.